Global Business Activities

 International Licensing & franchising

 Any other activity acceptable by FSC

-A GBC 1 has to have FSC (Mauritius Financial Services Commission) approval as in being licensed.
-A GBC1 has the ability to be qualified as a tax resident in Mauritius.
-It is on of its features.
+GBC has the ability to be qualified as a tax resident in Mauritius.
+It is one of its features.
 Mauritius has extensive non-double taxation agreements signed with more than 44 counties.
-Therefore, Mauritius as a financial jurisdiction can be used widely for international structuring and tax planning.
-There is no limit on the conduct a GBC1 is allowed to conduct.
+Therefore, Mauritius as a Financial jurisdiction can be used widely for international structuring and tax planning.
+There is no limit on the conduct a GBC is allowed to conduct.
 It can be also listed on any Stock Exchange.
 A minimum of one Director should be resident in Mauritius at all times.
 We can also provide nominee services.
-All shareholders can be non-resident as well.
+All shareholders can be non-residents as well.

-A GBC2 is an appropriate vehicle for holding and managing private assets.
+An Authorised Company (AC) is an appropriate vehicle for holding and managing private assets.
 This is the case because the shareholding can be structured via nominee shareholding which allows for greater confidentiality.
-The GBC2 has the characteristics of being non-resident for tax purposes and consequently can be classified as tax exempt entity and therefore cannot be used for tax relief under the current DTAs in force in Mauritius.
+The Authorised Company (AC) has the characteristics of being non-resident for tax purposes and consequently can be classified as tax-exempt entity and therefore cannot be used for tax relief under the current DTAs in force in Mauritius.

-Table of Comparison between Mauritian GBC 1 and GBC 2
+Table of Comparison between Mauritian GBC and AC